 Rape and sexual assault, such as sexual abuse and sodomy, constitute serious crimes.
 Such behavior is prohibited by New York State law (see Article 130 of the New York State Penal Law) and the Student Code of Conduct.
-The College strongly condemns sexual violence and sexual harassment in any form.
+The College prohibits the crimes of dating violence, domestic violence, sexual assault, and stalking as defined under Clery and strongly condemns sexual violence and sexual harassment in any form.
 A statement of the College's Policy on sexual violence is described in the Student Code of Conduct.
-Allegations of sexual violence or sexual harassment should be reported immediately to the University Police Department at 607-746-4700, Health & Counseling Services in Foreman Hall at 607-746-4690, Student Rights & Responsibilities at 607-746-4443, the Title IX Coordinator at 607-746-4495 or the Title IX Deputy Coordinator at 607-746-4695.
+Allegations of sexual violence or sexual harassment should be reported immediately to the University Police Department at 607-746-44700, Health & Counseling Services in Foreman Hall at 607- 746-4690, Student Rights & Responsibilities at 607-746-4443, the Title IX Coordinator at 607-746-4495 or the Title IX Deputy Coordinator at 607-746-4695.
 Efforts will be made to ensure the confidentiality of all reports, except as necessary and required to investigate the alleged offenses.
 College authorities may issue a safety alert to those areas of the college community affected by the crime.
 The issuance of this alert will depend on the particulars of the crime.
 Victims who provide information to University Police may choose either criminal prosecution and/or a referral to the campus judicial system.

 Allegations of sexual assault or rape occurring off campus should be reported to the Delhi Village Police at 607-746-2336 or 911.
 Other local agencies may be of assistance including the Delaware County Safe Against Violence Hot Line at 1-866-457-7233 and the Mental Health Clinic at 607-865-6522.
-Institutional personnel will assist the student in notifying appropriate authorities or agencies if the student requests the assistance of these personnel.
+Institutional personnel will assist the student in notifying appropriate authorities or agencies if the student requests the assistance of these personnel